exercism/deprecated-mentors/tracks/ruby/exercises/hamming/README.md

 ## Common Suggestions

-- By far the most common feedback I give revolves around eliminating the use of manually managed intermediate counter and index variables.
+- By far the most common feedback revolves around eliminating the use of manually managed intermediate counter and index variables.
 In Ruby you should almost never need to manually increment an index or counter.
 We have other constructs available that will automatically manage these for us.

 - I try to focus on one big thing in the first round of feedback and this is almost always it.
-I leave style and minor improvement suggestions for a quick round final round at the end.
+I leave style and minor improvement suggestions for a quick final round at the end.

 - No matter how important Naming Things is, Hamming is not the best place to discuss the naming of the parameters, because there is no solution that seems to satisfy everyone, while a lot of people have strong opinions on it.
-The following few core exercises offer plenty opportunity to discuss is.
+The following few core exercises offer plenty opportunity to discuss naming.

 ### Too weak Enumerable